gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 TU+ did not become a second cortexLLM.
 It stayed in its lane by:
 - matching choreography memory
-- slightly strengthening the match
 - refining likely continuation
-- preserving attention at low salience
+- preserving or raising attention appropriately
+- logging mismatch when needed
+- revising the best-fit choreography without drifting into broad narration

 This supports the idea that prompt-instantiated specialization is feasible.